AbuCTF/ClassFlow/README.md

 - **ZXing (Zebra Crossing):** We utilize the ZXing library for QR code generation and scanning, making QR-based attendance tracking possible.
 - **NetBeans IDE:** Some components of the project are developed using NetBeans IDE, especially for the server-side and web components.
 - **Emulators:** During development and testing, Android emulators are used to simulate various Android devices and OS versions.
-- **AWT (Abstract Window Toolkit):** Java's original GUI library with platform-dependent components
+- **AWT (Abstract Window Toolkit):** Java's original GUI library with platform-dependent components.
-- **Swing:** modern and platform-independent GUI library that offers a richer set of customizable components
+- **Swing:** modern and platform-independent GUI library that offers a richer set of customizable components.
-- **PostgreSQL:** powerful and versatile relational database management system
+- **PostgreSQL:** powerful and versatile relational database management system.
-- **pgAdmin4:** pgAdmin is a management tool for PostgreSQL and derivative relational databases such as EnterpriseDB's EDB Advanced Server
+- **pgAdmin4:** pgAdmin is a management tool for PostgreSQL and derivative relational databases such as EnterpriseDB's EDB Advanced Server.
 - **JDBC Driver:** JDBC (Java Database Connectivity) is a Java-based API that allows Java applications to interact with databases.
 PostgreSQL JDBC driver (often referred to as pgjdbc).
 - **BCrypt:** jBCrypt is a Java™ implementation of OpenBSD's Blowfish password hashing code.
 - **passwdqc:** passwdqc is a password/passphrase strength checking and policy enforcement toolset.